Tax Substance in Hong Kong

 In case the information supplied in the application form is not sufficient for assessing the application for the Certificate, the HK-IRD would probably issue follow-up enquiry letter(s) to applicants requesting for further detailed information/supporting documents.

-It is vital for HK Co to keep sufficient tax substance in Hong Kong with a view to mitigate its foreign tax exposures as well as obtain the Certificate from the HK-IRD smoothly and successfully for the purpose of tax treaty benefits.
+It is vital for Hong Kong companies to keep sufficient tax substance in Hong Kong with a view to mitigate its foreign tax exposures as well as obtain the Certificate from the HK-IRD smoothly and successfully for the purpose of tax treaty benefits.